 Where the design community meets.

-Interaction Designer at QuickBase Joined about 7 years ago via an invitation from Ben K.
+Interaction Designer at QuickBase Joined over 7 years ago via an invitation from Ben K.

 This is great and a large part of what I've been looking forward to in Framer.
 It sounds like it will be released soon, is that the plan?

 This is a pretty solid recommendation.
 For those who are more interested in the details, there is some nuance here.

 In most cases, we as UX'ers are talking about Formative (what mistakes will users make) versus Summative (statistically, how many people will succeed).

 As you point out, the general consensus is a population size of 5 will deliver the best cost to benefit ratio.
 There are two scenarios where that doesn't necessarily hold true.

 The first, is if you only get one round of usability testing.
 While unfortunate, it happens–In that case, go for more as it's your only shot.

 The second, is when the probability of finding a mistake is very low.
 The following chart shows the chances of detecting a problem given the sample size and probability of seeing event once (think of dice, d3 versus d20).